TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ## Main Window {#main_window}

 The main window consists of a menu bar, a toolbar, the editing area, an inspector on the right and an info panel at the bottom.
-In the screenshot below, there are three editing area: one 3D viewport and two orthographic 2D editing area.
+In the screenshot below, there are three editing areas: one 3D viewport and two orthographic 2D editing areas.

 ![The main editing window (Ubuntu Linux)](images/MainWindow.png)